UFC Fight Night: Cannonier vs. Strickland: Predictions & Analysis

 A few statistical edges stand out.
 Maheshate throws significantly more leather — a 2.4 sig. strike per minute gap.
 Garcia is far more active with takedowns, averaging 3.9 more per 15 minutes.
 Maheshate has tighter striking defense, making opponents miss more often.

-**The Pick: Maheshate over Rafa Garcia.** The model gives Maheshate a slight nod at 56% — this could easily go either way.
+The Pick: Rafa Garcia over Maheshate.
+The model gives Garcia a slight nod at 56% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Rinat Fakhretdinov vs Bryan Battle